BUILT-IN VS. COUNTERTOP MICROWAVES

 Some countertop microwaves are ADA compliant and are recommended for use in households with special needs, providing better access to features and other one-touch settings.

 Beneficial features can help you decide which microwave is right for you.
-Sensor cooking microwaves measure moisture released from food as it cooks and adjust for the ideal time and power settings automatically.
+Sensor cooking microwaves from Maytag brand measure moisture released from food as it cooks and adjust for the ideal time and power settings automatically.
+Select microwave models may include features and settings that help you complete a range of meal prep duties like reheating, defrosting and more.

-With the Dual Crisp feature from Maytag, you can handle crisping, baking and browning without using a range.
-Sound too good to be true?
+With the Dual Crisp feature from Maytag brand, you can handle crisping, baking and browning without using a range.
 Watch it in action.

-A good understanding of your kitchen layout and cooking needs will help you decide whether an over-the-range or countertop microwave is right for you.
+A good understanding of your kitchen layout and cooking needs will help you decide whether a Maytag® over-the-range, built-in or countertop microwave is right for you.
 No matter which style you choose, you are sure to find plenty of capacity and powerful cooking in the Maytag® microwave lineup.

 More appliance shopping info